lgfrbcsgo/du-light-control/README.md

 Look at the programming board, which is labeled "Sequencer", and press Crtl+L.
 Alternatively, you can right click the programming board and select "Edit Lua script" in the "Advanced" sub menu.

 This should have opened another window.
-On the left hand side of the window select "system" and then "start()".
+On the left-hand side of the window select "system" and then "start()".

 ![](images/empty_sequence.png)

-You should be able to see a lot of text now.
+You should be seeing a lot of text now.
 There should be a line `local sequence = {}`.
-Select the curly braces and press Ctrl+V to paste the sequence which we have just copied.
+Select the curly braces at the end of the line and press Ctrl+V to paste the sequence which we have just copied.
 The result should look something like this.

 ![](images/non_empty_sequence.png)